idaholab/TMAP8/doc/content/verification_and_validation/val-2b.md

 R.G.
 Macaulay-Newcombe et al. conducted thermal absorption and desorption experiments, as well as implantation experiments, on wafers of polished beryllium.
 Of the several data sets presented, the one modeled here is run 2a1 represented in Figure 2(a) in their publication.
 The beryllium sample was 0.4 mm thick and had an area of 104 mm$^2$, as illustrated in [val-2b_schematic].
 It was polished to a mirror finish and then exposed to 13.3 kPa of deuterium at 773 K for 50 hours.
 It was quickly cooled under a vacuum of about 1 $\mu$Pa.
-The cooling time constant for the apparatus is taken as 45 minutes.
+The cooling time constant for the apparatus is taken as 45 minutes, which is consistent with the assumption made in [!citep](longhurst1992verification,ambrosek2008verification).
 After removing the sample from the charging furnace, it was transferred in the air to a thermal desorption furnace where the temperature was increased from ambient (300 K) to 1073 K at the rate of 3 K/min.
 This was done under vacuum, and the pressure of the chamber was monitored by the residual gas analysis and calibrated against standard leaks.
 In that way, the emission rate from the sample could be measured as a function of temperature.
 The sample pressure and temperature histories are shown in [val-2b_temperature_pressure_history].
 Experimental data from that measurement, given in Figure 2 (a) in [!cite](macaulay1991deuterium) are reproduced in [val-2b_comparison].

 !media figures/val-2b_schematic.jpg